 Dad was not given to long verbose highly detailed instructions and this is my only defense for what happened next.
 He told me in the shortest terms possible, to, “Make sure the parking brake is set and step down on the clutch.
 Now, you can start the engine.”

 “We’re on flat ground so you can just release the parking brake.
 Good.
 You’re ready to roll.
 When the clutch is down, the motor is turning, but there’s no power to the wheels and you can select which gear you want.
 Most of the time, you’ll start in first gear.”
-He guided me in moving the gear shift around into each gear and warned me to be careful about ever landing in reverse. ” I was loving this, ‘but can I drive now?’
+He guided me in moving the gear shift around into each gear and warned me to be careful about ever landing in reverse. ” I was loving this, but can I drive now?
 I anxiously thought.

 “Okay,” he said.
 Dying to get started, I was hanging on his every word because I did not want to miss anything that would slow the process of getting to the driving part.
 “Give it a little gas then take your foot off the clutch and . . .”

-The rest of his sentence was lost because I did exactly as instructed and completely popped the clutch, which immediately transferred ALL THE POWER of the engine to the wheels causing the truck to jump forward and the engine to nearly stall which stopped all forward progress which allowed the engine to rev back up which caused the truck to jump forward again and – well – I think you get the picture.
-There I was desperately holding on to the wheel while the truck jumped and stopped, jumped and stopped, over and over – throwing dad and I back and forth like jack hammer.
-Making matters worse was that each time we were thrown forward – my foot was still on the accelerator so I was gunning the motor which aggravated the next cycle.
+The rest of his sentence was lost because I did exactly as instructed, and completely popped the clutch, which immediately transferred ALL THE POWER of the engine to the wheels causing the truck to jump forward and the engine to nearly stall which stopped all forward progress which allowed the engine to rev back up which caused the truck to jump forward again and – well – I think you get the picture.
+There I was desperately holding on to the wheel while the truck jumped and stopped, jumped and stopped, over and over – throwing dad and I back and forth like a four wheeled jack hammer.
+Making matters worse was that each time we were thrown forward – my foot was still on the accelerator, so I was gunning the motor which aggravated the next cycle.

 Holy Smokes!
 Where did that all come from and what just happened?
 Dad settled back into his seat and leaned his head back for a rare moment of thanking God he was still alive.

-I took the safe moment of time to make sure my bladder had not let go during the attack (lucky me. . . ) and then worried that my driving lesson was over, postponed to some time after my 30th birthday.
+I took the safe moment of time to make sure my bladder had not let go during the attack (lucky me. . . ) and then worried that my driving lesson was over, postponed to sometime after my 30th birthday.
 Ugh . .

 Dad was bigger about the whole thing than I expected.
 “You were supposed to let the clutch out slowly,” he said as he dragged his arm across his forehead to wipe away some sweat that had appeared.
-I thought, but did not have the courage to answer, ‘you could have lead with that. . .’
+I thought, but did not have the courage to answer, ‘you really could have led with that. . .’